AnnArborTees/bootstrap5_form/CONTRIBUTING.md

 ---

-Thanks to all the [great contributors](https://github.com/bootstrap-ruby/bootstrap_form/graphs/contributors) over the years.
+Thanks to all the [great contributors](https://github.com/bootstrap-ruby/bootstrap5_form/graphs/contributors) over the years.

 ## Troubleshooting

 ### Models and Database Tables

-`bootstrap_form` needs a few models and tables to support testing.
+`bootstrap5_form` needs a few models and tables to support testing.
 It appears that the necessary tables were created via the `demo/db/schema.rb` file.
 To support `rich_text_area`, Rails 6 creates some migrations.
-These migrations had to be run in the existing database (not an empty one) to create a new `schema.rb` that creates the `bootstrap_form` test tables, and the tables needed by Rails 6.
+These migrations had to be run in the existing database (not an empty one) to create a new `schema.rb` that creates the `bootstrap5_form` test tables, and the tables needed by Rails 6.
 The `schema.rb` file was checked in to GitHub, but the migrations were not.

 In the future, any new Rails functionality that creates tables would likely have to be prepared the same way: